cognitedata/cognite-sdk-js/packages/wells/README.md

-# Cognite Wells JS SDK
+# Cognite Wells nodejs SDK

 Cognite wells SDK is tool for interacting with the CDF Wells Data Layer (WDL).
 All queries are passed through a service API called the 'Well-Service' that handles ingestion and queries into the well data layer.